funish/.github/profile/README.md

 # Funish Project

-> An open source project that aims to create a unified and standardised tool chain.

 Funish is an open source project that aims to create a unified and standardized tool chain to reduce redundant development solutions, automate processes and lower the development threshold.

 Note: All Funish projects may have unstable APIs until version number 1.0.0, use with caution!